-This program will reside in the SASB's Business and Economics Department at Notre Dame of Maryland University, which has established a rigorous assessment process in alignment with its accrediting body, the Accreditation Council for Business Schools and programs.
+This program will reside in the Business and Economics department at Notre Dame of Maryland, which has established a rigorous assessment process in alignment with its accrediting body, the Accreditation Council for Business Schools and programs.
 Students will complete inbound and outbound exams and have class assignments that assess their learning outcomes.
+The Capstone Course, Finance and Strategic Planning in Fundraising, will be the primary internal assessment location.
 Each learning objective for the program will be aligned to the course objectives, assignments and internal assessments.

-PB-Certificate in Philanthropy Courses: (12- Credit Hours)
+Master's Degree Courses: (30 Credit Hours)